 - Nausea and vomiting

 - High blood pressure and palpitations

 - Intense cravings for heroin

-Most symptoms will pass after a week, while some psychological aspects of the heroin withdrawal symptoms, such as anxiety, irritability, depression and a general inability to feel pleasure, can continue for weeks or months afterwards.
+Most symptoms will pass after a week, while some psychological aspects of the heroin withdrawal symptoms, such as anxiety, irritability, depression and a general inability to feel pleasure, can continue for weeks or months afterward.
 These symptoms result from the damage done to the brain’s reward system.
 When the brain is regularly flooded with dopamine due to heroin abuse, it tries to remedy the extreme situation by reducing the amount of dopamine produced and shutting off some of the brain’s opioid receptors.
 This makes addicts less able to enjoy anything, including their drug of choice.

 Why You Should Not Detox from Heroin at Home

-Heroin withdrawal symptoms are not life threatening in a relatively healthy individual, but they can complicate and worsen many co-occurring medical and psychological conditions.
+Heroin withdrawal symptoms are not life-threatening in a relatively healthy individual, but they can complicate and worsen many co-occurring medical and psychological conditions.
 Even if you don’t have a medical condition that will make withdrawal symptoms potentially deadly, the intense pain and profound depression that heroin users suffer during detox can push many to suicide, and even more to relapse.

 Relapsing after detoxing from heroin is incredibly dangerous.
-Most overdoses will occur at this time, because recovering addicts don’t realize that their newly low tolerance has made their usual dosage fatal.
+Most overdoses will occur at this time because recovering addicts don’t realize that their newly low tolerance has made their usual dosage fatal.

 Detoxing under the guidance of a rehab program will avoid such relapses, as well as support long-term health.
 Recovering from addiction is a life-long process that requires regular maintenance through healthy habits, and regular check-ins with addiction treatments such as 12-step support groups.

 How long does it take to quit an addiction to alcohol?